kayodetechnology/cyberthreathunting/README.md

 ## How Cyberthreat Hunting Works
 Cyberthreat hunters are highly skilled security professionals.
 They are often IT security analysts within an organization who understand its systems and operations, though external specialists may also take on the role.
 These teams leverage security automation tools to detect, track, and neutralize threats before they escalate into major incidents.Threat hunting relies heavily on data—particularly the information collected from an organization’s threat detection platforms and other security technologies.Throughout the process, hunters meticulously analyze this data to uncover hidden malware, stealthy intruders, or any suspicious behavior that automated defenses may have overlooked.
 Once a threat is identified, they act quickly to eliminate it and reinforce security measures to prevent future incidents.
 ## Types of threat Hunting
-Threat hunters typically start with a hypothesis—an assumption formed from security data, observations, or another trigger.
+Threat hunters typically start with a hypothesis an assumption formed from security data, observations, or another trigger.
 This hypothesis becomes the basis for a deeper investigation into possible threats.
-Such investigations generally fall into three categories: structured, unstructured, and situational (or entity-driven) hunting.
+Such investigations generally fall into three categories: structured, unstructured, and situational (or entity driven) hunting.

 ## Structured Hunting
 This approach follows established frameworks, such as the MITRE ATT&CK framework, to look for specific indicators of attack (IoAs) and the tactics, techniques, and procedures (TTPs) commonly used by known adversaries.